SGMOModeling/PyWFM/docs/html/_sources/index.rst.txt

 Overview
 --------

-The pywfm library includes 3 main classes:
+The pywfm library includes 4 classes:

    * :doc:`IWFMModel <reference/model>`
    * :doc:`IWFMBudget <reference/budget>`
    * :doc:`IWFMZBudget <reference/zbudget>`

-Each of these inherits from the IWFMMiscellaneous base class.
-Many of the methods in the IWFMMiscellaneous base class cannot be used on their own because the IWFMMiscellaneous class was designed without direct access to the IWFM API.
-Users can access all of this functionality from within the IWFMModel, IWFMBudget, and IWFMZBudget classes.
+   * :doc:`IWFMMiscellaneous <reference/misc>`

+.. versionadded:: 0.2.5
+   pywfm now allows the IWFMMiscellaneous class to be instantiated directly.
+This was done to allow the addition of convenience scripts in a command line interface (CLI)
+   It also reduces duplication of code because each class was calling ctypes.CDLL when it can be called once in IWFMMiscellaneous and inherited by the other classes.
+   Users can still access all the functionality of IWFMMiscellaneous via IWFMModel, IWFMBudget, and IWFMZBudget classes.

 ------
 Design